 Pulsed Eddy Current (PEC) is an electromagnetic inspection technique used to detect wall loss on ferromagnetic structures such as carbon steel and cast iron.
 It provides a relative volumetric measurement converted into an averaged thickness measurement based on the calibration area.

 To generate and capture PEC, first, a magnetic field is created by an electrical current in the coils of the probe.
 It penetrates through the cladding, any non-conductive insulation (concrete, silicate, insulation with weather jacket or marine growth) and stabilizes in the component thickness.
 Then, the emission is cut off.
 This abrupt change induces eddy currents that will be captured by the probe.
-The Eddyfi Lyft® instrument measures the decay rate and an advanced signal processing algorithm translates the electromagnetic signal into an average thickness reading over the footprint of the probe.
+The Lyft® instrument measures the decay rate and an advanced signal processing algorithm translates the electromagnetic signal into an average thickness reading over the footprint of the probe.

 Pulsed eddy current is one of the most versatile NDT techniques on the market.
 It can measure the remaining thickness of a component with a liftoff of any non-ferromagnetic form: